Cliffworms/RumorsOfTheIliacBay/Docs/Readme_RIB.txt

 ==========

-Interkarma and the wonderful community that gave us Daggerfall Unity JayH for the excellent Quest Tutorial.
-TheLacus for the great Daggerfall Quest Editor.
+Interkarma and the wonderful community that gave us Daggerfall Unity JayH for the excellent Quest Tutorial and his precious feedback and suggestions TheLacus for the great Daggerfall Quest Editor.
 Projet French Arena for access to Arena's original dialogue.
 Daggerfall's development team, how could I not credit them?
-The Elder Scrolls, Baldur's Gate and Icewind Dale's writers Gorion's Ward, for his precious feedback and suggestions
+The Elder Scrolls, Baldur's Gate and Icewind Dale's writers